 If you use berries, fruit pieces – fresh and dry – or nuts, stage them around your plate.
 Brightly hued spices are also great accessories for your food photo.
 Fill a spoon with these beauties and place anywhere in the frame.

 Forks, spoons and knives have defined shapes and lines that add interest.
 Find objects around the house for a more personal touch.
-If you are making kid-friendly food, use a doll’s hairbrush or a boxcar racer.

 Go outside and find heart-shaped leaves, pinecones or an object that embodies the current season.
 Flowers infuse a photo with color while also adding a delicate touch.
 A pebble or two adds whimsy.

 Draw the viewer into your world by adding touches of you.
 Think your favorite book or teacup for a relaxed feeling.